-(n.) an expression of surprise or exasperation [chiefly British English]
+(n.) an expression of surprise or exasperation

 It’s a quintessentially British expression of everything from shock to frustration, disgust to incredulity: Gordon Bennett!
 But who exactly was Gordon Bennett?
 And on earth do why do we call on him by name in times of frustration or surprise?

-The Gordon Bennett in question is actually James Gordon Bennett, Jr., the son of American newspaper magnate James Gordon Bennett, Sr., who founded the New York Herald in 1835.
+The Mr Bennett in question is James Gordon Bennett, Jr., the son of American newspaper magnate James Gordon Bennett, Sr., who founded the New York Herald in 1835.
 Before long, the Herald was America’s best-selling newspaper, thanks to a winning combination of sensationalist journalist and a one-cent cover price—making Bennett Sr. one of the richest men in the city.
-And his young son, born in 1841, was soon reaping the rewards of his family’s wealth and status.
+And his son, born in 1841, was soon reaping the rewards of his family’s wealth and status.

 Educated in France, Bennett Jr. returned to America and for his sixteenth birthday was given a yacht, the Rebecca, and an annual allowance equivalent to roughly $1 million today.
-Having been made the youngest commodore in the history of the New York Yacht Club, during the Civil War Bennett was posted to another family yacht, the Henrietta, and spent two years patrolling the Eastern Seaboard.
+Having been made the youngest commodore in the history of the New York Yacht Club, during the US Civil War Bennett was posted to another family yacht, the Henrietta, and spent two years patrolling the Eastern Seaboard.
 In 1866, he organized the world’s first transatlantic yacht race, which he won comfortably in just under two weeks; he celebrated the win by having tea with Queen Victoria at Osborne House.